tidy-finance/website/docs/31_univariate_sorts.md

 These results suggest a negative relation between beta and future stock returns, which contradicts the predictions of the CAPM.
 According to the CAPM, returns should increase with beta across the portfolios and risk-adjusted returns should be statistically indistinguishable from zero.

-## The security market line and beta portfolios
+## The Security Market Line and Beta Portfolios

 The CAPM predicts that our portfolios should lie on the security market line (SML).
-The slope of the SML is equal to the market risk premium and reflects the risk-return trade-off at any given time.\index{Security market line} The figure below illustrates the security market line: We see that (not surprisingly) the high beta portfolio returns have a high correlation with the market returns.
+The slope of the SML is equal to the market risk premium and reflects the risk-return trade-off at any given time.\index{Security market line} Figure 7.2 illustrates the security market line: We see that (not surprisingly) the high beta portfolio returns have a high correlation with the market returns.
 However, it seems like the average excess returns for high beta stocks are lower than what the security market line implies would be an "appropriate" compensation for the high market risk.

 ```r